 Keep in mind that symptoms can be present for a long time or appear suddenly.
 Do a careful assessment and monitor the following:

 - Slow healing of cuts and bruises

-If your child or adolescent has any of these signs or symptoms, talk to your doctor in Southport QLD.
-He or she may need to be tested for diabetes.
+Talk to your doctor in Southport, QLD, if your child or adolescent has any of these signs or symptoms.
+They may need to be tested for diabetes.

 What is Diabetic Ketoacidosis (DKA)?

 Diabetic Ketoacidosis is a life-threatening complication that most often occurs in Type 1 diabetic patients and is more common in children than adults.
-This happens when there is not enough insulin in the body and the body starts to break down fat for energy.
-This process produces ketones, which are acids that build up in the blood and urine.
+This happens when insufficient insulin is in the body, and the body starts to break down fat for energy.
+This process produces ketones, acids that build up in the blood and urine.
 If left untreated, DKA can lead to diabetic coma or even death.